Kichijoji, Japan: What to pack, what to wear, and when to go [2023]

 Travel pillow

-A plug adapter that supports outlet types A and B. Ensure that you find the necessary type.
-The vast majority of adapters currently being sold are simply plug changers and require your electronics to adjust the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be appropriate for most areas.
+A plug adapter that supports outlet types A and B. Be careful to choose the right type.
+A lot of adapters for sale now are simply plug changers and require your devices to adjust the voltage themselves.
+If your devices can't do that they could burn up.
+This one should be appropriate for most places.

 Power bank for devices